i4Ds/DTW-Sentence-Alignment/README.md

 ]

 # Create a SentenceAligner object with the WER_similarity metric and 0.7 as the minimum matching value
 # The minimum matching value is useful to avoid matching sentences that are not similar enough.
-Better to not match anything than to match something that is not similar enough.
+# Better to not match anything than to match something that is not similar enough.

-alinger = SentenceAligner(WER_similarity, min_matching_value=0.7)
+aligner = SentenceAligner(WER_similarity, min_matching_value=0.7)

 # Align the sentences and get the alignment and score
 alignment, score = aligner.align_sentences(list_1, list_2)